WalletScrutiny/WalletScrutinyCom/_hardware/bulwark.aegis.md

 ---

-**⚠️ Note:** Although Bulwark may not have had an ICO, it had a premine.
-It also [rebranded](https://www.reddit.com/r/BulwarkCoin/comments/gd44yk/upcoming_move_to_ethereum_based_erc1363_token/) to a different coin name by swapping and changed many things concerning its online presence.
-There is very few information about their product and is most likely vaporware.
+**⚠️ Note:** Although Bulwark may not have had an ICO, it had a pre-mine.
+It also [rebranded](https://www.reddit.com/r/BulwarkCoin/comments/gd44yk/upcoming_move_to_ethereum_based_erc1363_token/) to a different coin name by swapping and changing many things about its online presence.
+There is very little information about their product and is most likely vaporware.

 ## Project Description